Witnesses report 200 injuries in sub-freezing temperatures

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Categories: Advocacy & Social Justice, Environment, Peace & Justice, Presbyterian News Service, Racial Equity

 Tags: attack, environment, gas, oceti sakowin, oil, pcusa, pipeline, presbyterian, standing rock, water protectors

-Ministries: Advisory Committee on Social Witness Policy (ACSWP), Racial Equity Advocacy Committee (REAC), Compassion, Peace and Justice, Environmental Ministries, Native American Intercultural Congregational Support, Presbyterian Hunger Program, Presbyterian Peacemaking Program, Racial Equity & Women’s Intercultural Ministries
+Ministries: Advisory Committee on Social Witness Policy (ACSWP), Racial Equity Advocacy Committee (REAC), Compassion, Peace and Justice, Sustainable Living & Earth Care Concerns, Native American Intercultural Congregational Support, Presbyterian Hunger Program, Presbyterian Peacemaking Program, Racial Equity & Women’s Intercultural Ministries